issa-khodadadi/kafka-master/README.md

 3. **Missing Dependencies**:
    - Run `mvn clean install` to rebuild the project and ensure all dependencies are resolved.

+## IMPORTANT
+This project provides a general-purpose interface that is still under development.
+It is not yet in a final or usable state and may contain bugs or missing features.
+I’m sharing it to get feedback and collaborate on improving it.
+Contributions, suggestions, and pull requests are very welcome!
 ## Contact

 For issues or feature requests, please open an issue in this repository or contact the maintainer via GitHub.